jlapeyre/find_julia/README.md

 *  `other_julia_installations` a string or list of strings specifying paths to Julia installations.
     Note these are not paths to executables.
 In particular, if `a_path` is an installation path, then the executable is expected in `a_path/bin/julia`.
+*   `post_question_hook` A callback function to be executed prompting for whether to download and install Julia.
+This callback is executed only if the question is asked.
+The callback is executed after the question is asked, but before any action is taken to download or install.
+If find_julia is part of a larger procedure that requires other interactive input, this parameter may be used to ask all questions at once without intervening, time consuming operations.

 ### Detailed information on search for Julia